Behavior tree: Role-based access control

 To ensure correct implementation of complex access control requirements, it is important that the validated and verified requirements are effectively integrated with the rest of the system.
 It is also important that the system can be validated and verified early in the development process.
 An integrated, role-based access control model has been developed.
 The model is based on the graphical behavior tree notation and can be validated by simulation, as well as verified using a model checker.
 Using this model, access control requirements can be integrated with the rest of the system from the outset, because: a single notation is used to express both access control and functional requirements; a systematic and incremental approach to constructing a formal behavior tree specification can be adopted; and the specification can be simulated and model checked.
 The effectiveness of the model has been evaluated using a case study with distributed access control requirements.

 Biological systems

 Because behavior trees describe complex behavior, they can be used for describing a range of systems not limited to those that are computer-based.
-In a biological context, behavior trees can be used to piece together a procedural interpretation of biological functions described in research papers, treating the papers as the requirements documents as described above.
-This can help to construct a more concrete description of the process than is possible from reading only and can also be used as the basis for comparing competing theories in alternative papers.
-In ongoing research, the behavior tree notation is being used to develop models of the brain function in rats under fear conditioning.